Eppo-exp/cpp-sdk/README.md

 [Eppo](https://geteppo.com) is a modular flagging and experimentation analysis tool.

 > [!WARNING]
-> This SDK is under active development and is not yet ready for produciton use.
+> This SDK is under active development and is not yet ready for production use.

 ## Building